-Such a move means that she’ll need to establish care with a new primary care doctor.
+Such a move means that you’ll need to establish care with a new primary care doctor.

 For most older adults, establishing a good working relationship with a new doctor is a challenge.
 If nothing else, it can take some time to feel that each party knows and understands the other.